dfbr/craft_journal/_posts/2025-11-25-cleaning-paua-shell.md

 ## Afterwards

-You can simply enjoy your polished paua shells for their beauty or use them in whatever other craft projects you desire.
+You can simply enjoy your polished pāua shells for their beauty or use them in whatever other craft projects you desire.